The April 13th Business Watch meeting addressed assistance with the homeless and transient population. Resources from the meeting:

 - Denver Police Department District 6 Contact List

 - Citizen’s responsibilities with regards to the trespass agreement

-The Colfax Business Improvement District (CBID) has presented $180,000 to the city and the Denver Police Department to finance the installation of High Activity Location Observation (HALO) cameras along Upper Colfax (Colfax Avenue from Grant Street to Josephine Street).
+The Colfax Business Improvement District (CBID) has donated $200,000 to the city and the Denver Police Department to finance the installation of High Activity Location Observation (HALO) cameras along Upper Colfax (Colfax Avenue from Grant Street to Josephine Street).

-"The Colfax Business Improvement District's new relationship with the Denver Police Department marks a significant investment in the retail, office and residential development along Denver's historic main street," said Stephanie Salazar, CBID economic development director.
-"The addition of 'HALO' cameras, an upcoming streetscape program and the current streetcar feasibility study all reinforce an ongoing commitment to Upper Colfax."
+"The Colfax Business Improvement District's partnership with the Denver Police Department marks a significant investment in safety for the retail, and office businesses and residential development along Denver's historic main street," said Stephanie Salazar, CBID economic development director.
+"The addition of HALO security cameras, installation of 131 LED pedestrian lights, and the results of transportation feasibility study all reinforce an ongoing commitment to the revitalization of Upper Colfax."

 DPD Dist.
 6 - Bike 6

 The All Weather Bike Patrol combines high visibility patrol and close community contact, with the ability to stealthily approach criminal violators without notice.
 The Bike Patrol engages heavily in proactive enforcement, arresting numerous narcotic violators, as well as public order crimes.
 Due to their versatility and specialized training, Bike Officers are capable of riding through heavy pedestrian traffic as well as vehicular traffic to respond to calls.